-Galaxy clusters are the biggest structures that are virialised in the present Universe.
-Large-scale cluster statistics provide one of the primary probes to constrain the Universe geometry and growth rate, especially because the masses of dark matter haloes hosting clusters can be accurately assessed via different techniques, exploiting the cluster multi-wavelength signal.
+Galaxy clusters are the biggest structures that are virialized in the present universe.
+Large-scale cluster statistics provide one of the primary probes to constrain the universe's geometry and growth rate, especially because the masses of dark matter haloes hosting clusters can be accurately assessed via different techniques, exploiting the cluster multiwavelength signal.
 In particular, the redshift evolution of cluster number counts provides strong cosmological constraints on the total matter energy density parameter, $\Omega_{\rm M}$, and on the amplitude of the matter power spectrum, $\sigma_8$ \citep[see e.g.][and references therein]{vikhlinin2009, pacaud2018, costanzi2019, lesci2020}.
-The clustering of galaxy clusters is a harder statistics to measure as it requires dense samples of sources in a wide comoving separation range.
+The clustering of galaxy clusters is a harder statistics to measure, as it requires dense samples of sources in a wide comoving separation range.
 Nevertheless, the cluster 2PCF has already been deeply exploited in cosmological studies, also in combination with other cluster probes such as number counts and gravitational lensing \citep[see e.g.][]{moscardini2000b, miller2001, schuecker2001, schuecker2003, majumdar2004, estrada2009, hutsi2010, balaguera2011, hong2012, hong2016, mana2013, veropalumbo2014, veropalumbo2016, sereno2015, emami2017, marulli2018, nanni2020}.
-In fact, cluster clustering offers several key advantages relative to galaxy clustering \citep[e.g.][]{angulo2005, marulli2017}.
-Galaxy clusters are highly biased tracers; thus, at a given scale, their 2PCF clustering signal is high compared to galaxies, and increases with cluster masses \citep{sheth_mo_tormen2001}.
-Furthermore, galaxy clusters are relatively less affected by non-linear dynamics, which reduces the impact of possible systematics from RSD model assumptions \citep{valageas2012, marulli2017}, and decreases also the damping in the BAO shape \citep{hong2012, hong2016, veropalumbo2014, veropalumbo2016}.
-As mentioned before, another key benefit of using clusters as cosmological probes is the possibility of assessing cluster masses, which can be used in cluster clustering analyses to estimate the effective bias of the sample when a cosmological model is assumed.
-Furthermore, the cosmological dependence of cluster mass estimates might be exploited to further strengthen the cosmological constraints.